-CAIRO, Egypt, March 23 (Compass Direct News) – As Christians across Egypt continued to mourn the loss of Pope Shenouda III this week, Islamist leaders of the Salafist movement issued a litany of insults, calling the late leader of the Coptic Orthodox Church the “head of the infidels” and thanking God for his death.
+CAIRO, Egypt, March 23 (Compass Direct News) – As Christians across Egypt continued to mourn the loss of Pope Shenouda III this week, Islamist leaders of the Salafist movement issued a litany of insults, calling the late leader of the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+More Orthodox Church the “head of the infidels” and thanking God for his death.

 The vitriol indicated the level of hostility the Salafists, who now make up 20 percent of Egypt’s parliament, have toward Christians.
 In a recorded message released on the Facebook page of one leading Salafi teacher, Sheik Wagdy Ghoneim, the sheik celebrated the pontiff’s death.

 “We rejoice that he is destroyed.
 He has perished,” Ghoneim said on Sunday (March 18), the day after Shenouda died at the age of 88.
 “May God have His revenge on him in the fire of hell – he and all who walk his path.”

 After the cleric issued his statement, several others followed suit, releasing insults throughout the week.
 On Monday (March 19) in the lower house of Egypt’s parliament, the People’s Assembly, several Salafi members refused to stand in remembrance of Shenouda during an official moment of silence.
 Others left before the moment of silence took place.